-Mechanism of Action: Histone deacetylase (HDAC) inhibitor or HDACi.
-Valproic acid is a carboxylate-based non-specific HDACi that does not specifically target HDAC-1 or HDAC-2.
-HDAC-1 and HDAC-2 are two of the primary HDACs that, along with HDAC-3, are thought to prevent HIV-1 expression.3 In HIV-1 latency, HDACs are recruited to the proviral 5' long terminal repeat (LTR), where they catalyze deacetylation of lysine residues on histones, resulting in chromatin condensation on nucleosome 1 (nuc-1) and preventing HIV transcription.
-Inhibition of HDAC activity promotes histone acetylation (hyperacetylation) of lysine residues by histone acetyltransferases (HATs), leading to chromatin relaxation and transcriptional activation.3,4 Some research suggests that the activity of HDACis in inducing HIV transcription may not be caused by direct effects on histone acetylation, but may be caused by effects on other proteins, such as release of free positive transcription elongation factor b (P-TEFb) from the inhibitory 7SK small nuclear ribonucleoprotein (snRNP).5,6
+Mechanism of Action: Latency-reversing agent, specifically a histone deacetylase (HDAC) inhibitor or HDACi.3 Valproic acid is a carboxylate-based non-specific HDACi that does not specifically target HDAC-1 or HDAC-2.
+HDAC-1 and HDAC-2 are two of the primary HDACs that, along with HDAC-3, are thought to prevent HIV-1 expression.4 In HIV-1 latency, HDACs are recruited to the proviral 5' long terminal repeat (LTR), where they catalyze deacetylation of lysine residues on histones, resulting in chromatin condensation on nucleosome 1 (nuc-1) and preventing HIV transcription.
+Inhibition of HDAC activity promotes histone acetylation (hyperacetylation) of lysine residues by histone acetyltransferases (HATs), leading to chromatin relaxation and transcriptional activation.4,5 Some research suggests that the activity of HDACis in inducing HIV transcription may not be caused by direct effects on histone acetylation, but may be caused by effects on other proteins, such as release of free positive transcription elongation factor b (P-TEFb) from the inhibitory 7SK small nuclear ribonucleoprotein (snRNP).6,7

 Resistance: Resistance to valproic acid in the context of HIV infection has not been described.

 : Study to determine if co-administration of valproic acid with ART can reduce the size of latent HIV reservoirs in CD4 T cells.

 : HIV-infected, treatment-experienced adults receiving ART for at least 12 months, with viral load <50 copies/mL for at least 12 months, and with CD4 cell count ≥200 cells/mm3